Creating Accessible Tables

 After listening to this information, do you have any idea where biology 205 is supposed to be held?
 Probably not.
 When you listen to tables straight through, without going into table reading mode in a screen reader, this type of information can be quite confusing.
 Even when you do go into table reading mode, it can still be confusing if the table is not marked up properly.

-There are two basic uses for tables on the web: as data tables, and as layout tables.
-The original intended use of HTML tables was for data.
+There are two basic uses for tables on the web: data tables and layout tables.
+The original intended use of HTML tables was for tabular data.
 A table is a data table when row headers, column headers, or both are present.
 For example, here is a simple data table:

 Shelly's Daughters